martinit18/and-python/README.txt

 which uses the CFFI version if available, the Python version in the core_lyapounov Python routine otherwise.

-II.11.3 Routines with a C version
-There are two C codes in
-lyapounov_build.py: core_lyapounov_cffi
-                    for the computation of the Lyapounov exponent chebyshev_build.py: chebyshev_clenshaw_real and chebyshev_clenshaw_complex
-                    for a single step of the Chebyshev propagation the two routines correspond to the choice of the data_layout One routine could be developped for the calculation of the total energy as it is a bit costly.
-Computing <x>, <x^2>, <p>, <E_nonlinear> is significantly less expensive, thus a C version is not so important.

 II.12.
 Parallelism using MPI
 The code can be parallelized using MPI.
 The parallelization is only the trivial one over disorder realizations (no use of the Python multiprocessing module).
 The reason is that it is both easier to program and slightly more efficient to use MPI.
-This however requires the mpi4py module, which is not always available (not by default on anaconda).
-Thus the code contains things like:
+This however requires the mpi4py module, which is not always available (not by default on anaconda and miniforge).
+Thus the code contains must contain near the beginning something like:

-  try:
-    from mpi4py import MPI
-    comm = MPI.COMM_WORLD
-    rank = comm.Get_rank()
-    nprocs = comm.Get_size()
-    mpi_version = True
-    environment_string += 'MPI version ran on '+str(nprocs)+' processes\n\n'
-  except ImportError:
-    mpi_version = False
-    nprocs = 1
-    rank = 0
-    environment_string += 'Single processor version\n\n'
+  mpi_version, comm, nprocs, rank, mpi_string = anderson.determine_if_launched_by_mpi()

+which checks whether the python script is called inside a MPI process.
+If this is the case, mpi_version is True, the  MPI communicator is comm, the number of MPI processes is nprocs, the rank of the current process is rank, and mpi_string contains some minimal MPI information
+If not run inside MPI, mpi_version=False, comm=None, nprocs=1, rank=0 and mpi_string contains proper information

 The MPI version is launched using e.g.: mpiexec -n 8 python compute_prop.py
-If no mpi4py module is found, a standard sequential routine is used, which means that the same calculation is performed 8 time |-(.
+If no mpi4py module is found, a standard sequential routine is used, which means that the same calculation is performed 8 times |-(.

 If MPI is activated, all I/O is done on process 0.
 Input data (parsed from the input file) are broadcasted to other processes.
 Then, each process builds its own objects and works with the defined methods, like without MPI.
 After all configurations have been treated, the data are gathered/reduced on process 0, which performs the remaining calculation and the output.
-Altogether, it is no much change compared to the sequential code.
+Altogether, it is not much change compared to the sequential code.

 WARNING: When MPI is used, the parameter n_config refers to the TOTAL number of configurations.
-This is different from the an1d_propxx.c programs, where it was the number of configurations per MPI process.
+This is different from the anxd_propxx.c programs, where it was the number of configurations per MPI process.